26samaahmed/portfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+TODOS:
+- [ ] Change thumbnails for design projects
+- [ ] Display more images that slides to the left as you scroll
+- [ ] Add an arrow slider for user to check more
+- [ ] Display some designs as a teaser in design portfolio
+- [ ] Display my roles/experiences in a unique way instead of listing it like a resume